Executive Summary

 We believe communities can create a better future for themselves.
 The Blueprint is explicitly localized.
 That does not mean closing down retail outlets and interstate commerce.
 It is about producing more of what the community can locally and thus removing unnecessary dependencies on distant markets.

 Localization is first and foremost about working at a scale you can more readily understand and have control over.
 Our community is our home.
+We know who lives there.
 We have a better understanding of it than we do the larger world.
-And we are more likely to have the ability to affect changes.
+And it is on a scale where we are more likely to have the ability to affect changes.

 Our view of localization is grassroots – from the ground up.
 It is not a job for government agencies or nonprofits to do for you.
-They don’t have the staff or funding.
-It is about individuals taking responsibility rather than expecting some outside resource to fix the problem.
+They have limited resources.
+It is about individuals taking responsibility rather than expecting some outside agency to fix the problem.
+The community university is designed to provide the skills transfer into the community needed to achieve this.
 Community resiliency must involve a broad spectrum of its residents.
 Local governments and nonprofits are already supported by groups of volunteers who possesses a broad array of knowledge and skills.
-There are many other talented people in the community.
-These human resources must be effectively organized.
+There are many talented people in a community.
+This capacity must be effectively mobilized.

 Resource Scarcity

-The driver of our model, as noted, has always been global resource scarcity.
+The driver of our model has always been global resource scarcity.
 The global economy is almost totally dependent upon non-renewable resources that we are exploiting as if there were no tomorrow.
 The classical ideal of sustainability, of insuring there is enough for future generation, is no longer achievable.
-Continued global population growth, even under sustainable economic development, increases demand for these resources.
+Continued global population growth, even with sustainable economic development, increases demand for these resources.
 We believe each community should live within its means; which brings us to:

 Community as Ecosystem

-The foundation for the Transition Centre Resiliency Blueprint is that a community is an ecosystem.
-The model treats a community as an organically whole system.
+The foundation for the Transition Centre Blueprint is that a community is an ecosystem, an organically whole system.
 Community as ecosystem is integral and comprehensive.
 It includes the built environment, the people who occupy it and the surrounding environment from which the community can draw its needs.
 It is about how these parts interact.
-The Transition Centre Blueprint thus seeks to be a comprehensive and systematic architecture that ensures the well-being of all parts of that ecosystem.
+The Blueprint thus seeks to be a comprehensive and systematic architecture that ensures the well-being of all parts of that ecosystem.
 Nature seeks harmony.
 Human beings have the capacity to employ these natural principles in a purposeful and creative manner.

 Visioning